WebSystemsSolutions/OpenCart-Social-Networking-Authorization/readme.txt

 *You can create your own button for Facebook using  js functions dix_facebook().

-*For your convenience, also see the screenshots in the sequence 1>2>3.
+*For your convenience, also see the screenshots in the sequence Google 1>2>3>4 and Facebook 1>2.

 RU